 Leave the next option, "Enable WebDAV on this dir?" unchecked.

 The next option is used to describe the pop-up a potential visitor might see when trying to access your site.
 Each webbrowser handles this differently and the only control you have is the title of the pop-up that your visitor will get.This is the pop-up where you will enter the username and password you select later on.

 Some suggestions for this are listed below, it doesn't matter much, really this is just for you and whoever you share your website with before you go live.

 - Under Development

 - Members Area

 The next section is where you enter the usernames and password combinations.
 The format is simple, use one line for each pair, username first, then a space, then the password.
-Just as it is shown in the picture.

 Try to make the usernames and passwords difficult to guess but easy enough for you to remember.
 Remember we're not trying to protect national secrets, we're simply trying to keep prying eyes and search engines out of our domain for a short period of time while we get things settled.